Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Request-a-new-connector.md

 ## Prerequisites

 -   The Superadmin must configure the environment within Klaw.
-See `Environments <../../concepts/clusters-environments>`{.interpreted-text role="doc"} for the steps to configure the environments.
+See [Environments](../../Concepts/clusters-environments) for the steps to configure the environments.

 ## Make a connector request